eosrio/hyperion-docs/docs/quickstart.md

 ````
 This is recommended.
 If you choose `n`, global npm packages will require root permissions.

 Now, the script will do the work, this can take a while.
-Get a cup of coffee and relax. =)
+Get a cup of coffee and relax. :fontawesome-solid-mug-hot: :fontawesome-regular-laugh-wink:

 !!! info
     The installation script may ask you for the admin password.
 This is needed to install the dependencies, please, provide it.

-If everything runs smoothly, the script will automatically generate elasticsearch passwords and save on `elastic_pass.txt` file.
+If everything runs smoothly, the script will automatically generate elasticsearch passwords and save them on the `elastic_pass.txt` file.

 To login into Kibana, use the `elastic` user credentials.

 <br>

- Now it's time to install [hyperion](hyperion.md)!
+ Now it's time to install [hyperion](hyperion.md)! :fontawesome-solid-glass-cheers: